PortableStudios/fila-cms/README.md

 After installation, you can create a user with the admin role by executing `php artisan fila-cms:make-user`.
 This command will ask for field values present in your users table and automatically assigns the admin role to it.

+## Testing

+To run the test cases, you must set it up on a fresh laravel project.
+Then run `php artisan test vendor/portable/fila-cms`